nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

    2. Finding order(s): `findo`
-      * Our application allows you to search for orders by different fields (eg. payment status, delievery status, customer details).
+      * Our application allows you to search for orders by different data fields (eg. payment status, delivery status, customer details).
-      * To find orders to be delivered to `Clementi` which have not been paid for, enter the following command to the [command box](link to layout section):
+      * To find unpaid orders to be delivered to `Clementi`, enter the following command into the [command box](#layout):
       ```
       findo -P a/Clementi
       ```
-   You should see these orders appear in the [order list](link to layout).
+   You should see these orders appear in the [order list](#layout).

    3. Listing order(s): `listo`
        * To view all your orders again, enter `listo`.

-   You should see these orders appear in the [order list](link to layout).
+   You should see these orders appear in the [order list](#layout).

 Now that you're done trying out some commands, you can enter `exit` to leave the application.
 We hope that this short tutorial was helpful!
-To check out more commands, you can head over to our [features section](#features).
+To check out more commands, you can head over to our [Features](#features) section.

 -------
 ## Command guide
 This section of the user guide helps to break down the formatting used for commands in this user guide.

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
-  e.g. in `addo n/NAME`, `NAME` is a parameter which can be used as `addo n/John Doe`.
+  e.g. in `addo n/NAME`, `NAME` is a parameter which can be used as `addo n/John Doe ...`.

 * Parameters in square brackets `[]` are optional. <br>
   e.g. in `findo KEYWORD [MORE_KEYWORDS]`, only the first `KEYWORD` is compulsory.
 The rest are optional.